JDSecDef/JDSecDef.github.io/_posts/2022-06-12-Finding-and-Decrypting-cpasswords-in-Group-Policy-Preferences.markdown

 ---
 layout: post
-title: "Finding and decrypting cpasswords in Group Policy Preferences"
+title: Finding and decrypting cpasswords in Group Policy Preferences
-date: 2022-06-12
+date: 2022-06-12 13:32:20 +0300
-author: By JD
+description: Finding and decrypting cpasswords in Group Policy Preferences
+img: decryptedcpassword.png # Add image post (optional)
+fig-caption: # Add figcaption (optional)
 ---
 ## What are Group Policy Preferences
 <p>Group Policy Preferences (GPP) is a collection of Group Policy client-side extensions that enable settings that were previously unavailable in Group Policy, such as mapping drives, scheduled tasks and start menu settings.
 GPP allows administrators.